inhibitor1217/coffee-hmm/services/http-api/README.md

 ### `GET /place/list`

 Retrieve an entire list of places.
-The list is sorted by number of cafes listed at each place, with descending order.
+The list is sorted by number of active cafes listed at each place, with descending order.

 **Request Example**